MicroEJ/docs/ApplicationDeveloperGuide/nullAnalysis.rst

 External null annotations
 -------------------------

-In some situation, the null Analysis will miss potential null access while using unannotated external libraries.
+In some situations, the null analysis will miss potential null access while using unannotated external libraries.
-For instance : an ArrayList can contain null values, hence the `get(int)` method can return a null values.
-However, this won't be taken into account by default.
+For instance : an ArrayList can contain null values, hence the `get(int)` method can return null values.
+However, this won't be taken into account by default during null analysis.

 .. figure:: images/null_analysis_ArrayList_annotation_before.png